magalhas/backbone-react-component/README.md

 ```
 The Component will listen to any model changes, making it automatically refresh (and mount if needed) using React's virtual DOM capabilities.

-If you are not relying on models or simply want to mount the component on the DOM just do:
+If you are not relying on models or simply want to mount the component into the DOM just call:
 ```js
 newComponent.renderComponent();
 ```